mkess-ivy/svncrwns-site-v2/_pages/journal.md

   block: page-header-02
   page-intro-title: Our Journal
   page-intro-text: We share information, experiences and new things we’re experimenting with or learning in our studio.
 We talk about branding, business operations, entrepreneurial lessons and perspectives.
 Catch our behind-the-scenes footage and learn about our views on community, business and&nbsp;culture.
-- template: featured-journal
+- template: featured-journal-02
-  block: featured-journal
+  block: featured-journal-02

 - template: block-journal-entries
   block: journal-entries
 - template: read-more